suesuyeonlim/unity_reacher/README.md

 Place the file in the unity_reacher/reacher_apps/ folder, and unzip (or decompress) the file(s).

-2. To install the mlagents Python package, activate your virtual environment and run from the command line:
+2. To install the mlagents Python package, run from the command line:

   ```
   python -m pip install mlagents==0.28.0